 The course consists of lectures and seminars.
-Both classes will be conducted in the hybrid form depending on the situation.
 For both lectures and seminars (in any form), students are supposed to be present on time not to hinder the fluency of the teaching process.
 If a student fails to attend a lecture/seminar it is their duty to obtain the respective information from their colleagues.
 Students are not allowed to record either lectures or seminars.